Homeless and Foster Youth Services

 California foster youth from all counties may be eligible for admission to our EOPS program regardless of application date (some restrictions may apply).
 Please contact Ashley Berry, EOPS Student Services Specialist, at (714) 484-7238 for information about how foster youth can apply for and receive admission to the Cypress College EOPS program.

-Foster Youth Resources & Links
+Homeless Youth and Foster Youth Resources & Links

 Highly recommended for foster youth by the Cypress College Guardian Scholars Advisory team.
 This resource helps students prepare for college and connects them with adults who can help provide tips, tools, and resources.